Get 80% off your plan for your first 3 months*

 Is petty cash still necessary?

-With the rise of company debit cards and digital payment apps, some businesses find they no longer need a physical cash fund.
-However, petty cash can still be useful for businesses that frequently deal with cash-only vendors, need to provide immediate reimbursements, or operate in areas with poor internet connectivity.
+Not always, but often yes.
+Company debit cards and digital payment apps have reduced the need for physical cash.
+However, petty cash remains useful if you deal with cash-only vendors, need to provide immediate reimbursements, or operate in areas with poor internet connectivity.

 Disclaimer